vijay6781/Lifelong/README.md

  <h3 style="color:rgb(59, 255, 163);text-align: center;font-size:15px"><a href="https://www.facebook.com/Life-long-104599801271473"> JOIN TO FACEBOOK PAGE</a></h3>

 <h3 style="color:blue;margin:auto;font-size:20px"> This Website <span style="color:rgb(255,70,60)"> Helps Student</span>.This is very good initiative.
- As we know that we all have old as well new book which may be useful for student.</h3>
+ As we know that we all have old as well new book which may be useful for other student.</h3>

                           NOTICE